Best Cold Weather Extension Cord For Winter Flexibility

 What is a Cold Weather Extension Cord?

-Put simply, its design and construction has been optimized for cold temperatures.
-More accurately, ‘extreme temperatures’ (including hot).
-“All Weather”.
+Its design and construction have been optimized for cold temperatures—or, more accurately, ‘extreme temperatures’ (including hot).
+It is “All-Weather.”

-A normal outdoor extension cord works well enough during the off-winter months.
+A standard outdoor extension cord works well enough during the off-winter months.
 But it will probably freeze stiff during the winter.

-When the temperature gets colder and approaches freezing, a standard cord will get stiffer and stiffer as the flexibility properties become, well, less flexible!
+When the temperature gets colder and approaches freezing, a standard cord will become stiffer and stiffer as its properties become less flexible!

 This results in some potential dangers.
-Not only is it a pain to work with a less-than-flexible extension cord (good luck coiling it back up), the cord might crack.
-When cords crack, they’re unsafe because wires become exposed.
-And, they just stop working.
+Not only is it a pain to work with a less-than-flexible extension cord (good luck coiling it back up), but the cord might crack.
+Cords are unsafe when they crack because the wires become exposed and stop working.

-A cold weather extension cord has an outer jacket and inner cables with their jackets that have been optimized to remain flexible.
-It won’t get stiff or crack, and will remain durable, flexible, and kink free.
+A cold weather extension cord has an outer jacket and inner cables with jackets optimized to remain flexible.
+It won’t get stiff or crack and will remain durable, flexible, and kink-free.

 Best Performing Cold Weather Extension Cords